rafelis1997/Demo/README.md

   <img src="https://user-images.githubusercontent.com/60658855/168090946-7eded517-bcfd-4313-835a-43b9480174a2.gif" alt="animated" />
 </p>

-# Teste the code by yourself
+# Teste the page by yourself

 Test this technology of AR: